sercuz/sercuz/README.md

-- Information security specialist and web developer.
+- Cybersecurty, Delevoper, and more...

 <!---